sobanvuex/digitalocean-percona-mysql/CentOS.md

 ## Step Three — Initial setup

   - During installation you are not prompted to enter root password - leaving your server vulnerable.
-Instead percona has provided a script to complete the installation
+Instead Percona has provided a script to complete the installation
-  - First start the server `/etc/init.d/mysql start`
+  - First start the server `sudo /etc/init.d/mysql start`
-  - Run the secure installation script `/usr/bin/mysql_secure_installation`.
+  - Run the secure installation script `sudo /usr/bin/mysql_secure_installation`.
 You will be aksed a series of questions -
   - The **current** root password (blank/none)

 ```Enter current password for root (enter for none):```